google/starthinker/README.md

 ## Where Is The Documentation?

-Most directories contain a README.me file.
-These are instructions for how to use the code in that directory.
-For getting started with and [tutorials/README.md](deploying StarThinker solutions see the tutorials).
+All documenbtation is within the code or the [tutorials README](tutorials/README.md) folder.
 General structure of the code is:

 - [/install](install/) - Scripts for installing and deploying StarThinker.
 - [/tutorials](tutorials/) - Tutorials for using StarThinker code base.
+- [/scripts](scripts/) - Complete solution templates provided by Google that you can deploy.
+- [/colabs](colabs/) - Deploy an siolution using Googles Collaboratory.
 - [/starthinker/util](starthinker/util/) - Low level library wrappers around Google API with helpers to handle common errors.
 - [/starthinker/task](starthinker/task/) - Handlers for each task specified in a JSON recipe.
-- [/starthinker/gtech](starthinker/gtech/) - Complete solution templates provided by Google gTech that you can deploy.
 - [/starthinker/script](starthinker/script/) - Command line for converting a recipe template into a client specific executable recipe.
 - [/starthinker/all](starthinker/all/) - Developer command line for executing a recipe in its entirety.
 - [/starthinker/cron](starthinker/cron/) - Quick command line for executing recipes on a schedule.